 It holds the bottom end of your bed together and keeps your covers from getting messed up while you toss at night.
 Then in the morning, all you need to do is just pull the top up and your bed is made in seconds!
 Game-changer!

 Do you often lose your keys?
 Designate a key bowl and make sure you ALWAYS drop them in there, or find a pretty key holder that you love, so you look for it when you get home and will better remember to hang them up there.

 Do you regularly grocery shop without a meal plan or shopping list in mind?
 You might be buying random groceries hoping they all come together for a complete meal while consequently buying extras of things you already have and forgetting to pick up things you really need.

-Instead, determine exactly what you’ll need for which meals BEFORE you even step into the store.
+Instead, determine exactly what you’ll need for which meals BEFORE you step into the store.
 You’ll find that you spend less money, your shopping trip takes less time, and you feel less stressed already knowing what meals you’ll be making that week.

-If you want to find an actionable plan for organizing one part of your life a little better, read our blog post How to Make a To Do List - Are You Doing It the Right Way? after this.
+If you want to find an actionable plan for organizing one part of your life a little better, read my blog post How to Make a To Do List - Are You Doing It the Right Way? after this.